-Delicious Homemade Fry Bread – aka “Navajo Tacos” – one of the best recipes you’ll ever try!
+Delicious Homemade Fry Bread – aka “Navajo Tacos” or “Indian Bread” – one of the best recipes you’ll ever try!
 Pillows of dough fried until it’s a little crispy on the outside, but soft on the inside.
 Make it sweet or savory!

 Have you ever had Indian Fry Bread before?
 It’s also known as a “Navajo Taco,” but we typically just call it “Fry Bread.”
 If you haven’t had these before, I highly recommend giving them a try.
 They are amazing!!
 The recipe I’m sharing today is one we’ve used since I can remember.
 My mom has been making them ever since I was little, and I’m pretty sure it was a recipe that Grandma Luna had taught her decades earlier.